CHAPTER 3: RETENTION

 17. FLAG CUSTOMERS WHO HAVE A LOT OF SUPPORT CASES

 Every business has that customer who calls in constantly for support.
 Don’t treat these customers like hot potatoes!
-Make sure your support team flags customers with a lot of open support cases— these customers may be frustrated, lack training or just need more help in general.
+Have your support team flag customers with a lot of open support cases— these customers may be frustrated, lack training or just need more help in general.

 18. MEET CUSTOMERS IN PERSON

-B2B SaaS is a very impersonal industry because technology makes it easier for us to disconnect from the physical world.
+B2B SaaS is a very impersonal industry because technology makes it easy to disconnect from the physical world.
 This is why it’s so crucial to remember that people buy from people.
 Even if you are the best or most high-tech company, remember that behind every email, every login and every phone call is a person.

 19. HOLD CUSTOMER CONFERENCES & EVENTS

 Customer conferences are also a prime time to share best practices about your product.
-Create times for your customers to interact with each other about their successes as well as where they need help.
+Create times for your customers to interact with each other about their successes and places where they need help.

 Make sure you monitor the customer group page and answer issues and questions as needed.
 Don’t let the group struggle to find information—this can be frustrating and makes the group a place to air grievances, rather than find positive solutions.
 Monitor the group and step in as needed to understand common customer issues so you can provide better training.